Daimler Company: Fluted grilles in Continental Europe and the US

 The Daimler name was dropped in Europe in the 1980s, while Jaguar adopted the Sovereign designation.
-This caused a great demand for imported Daimler parts as "conversion kits" to convert Jaguars into Daimlers.
-Deducing from this "conversion kit" market that there was still a demand for Daimler cars, Jaguar Cars returned the Daimler brand to Europe at the end of 1985.
+This caused a great demand for imported Daimler parts as conversion kits to convert Jaguars into Daimlers.
+Deducing from this conversion kit market that there was still a demand for Daimler cars, Jaguar Cars returned the Daimler brand to Europe at the end of 1985.

 Meanwhile, in the United States, Jaguar marketed the "Vanden Plas" with Daimler fluted grilles and licence plate housings.

 Owned by Jaguar Cars (1984–1989)

 If Jaguar was not to follow Daimler into becoming just another once iconic brand it needed immense amounts of capital to develop new models and build and equip new factories.
 This was beyond the ability of the BMH—now British Leyland—Group.
 It was decided to market the Jaguar business by first obtaining a separate London Stock Exchange listing to fix a price then ensuring any successful bid for all the listed shares in the whole business would be from a bidder with, or with access to, the necessary capital.
 That bidder proved to be Ford.

-1984 produced a record group output of 36,856 cars but less than 5% were badged Daimler.
+1984 produced a record group output of 36,856 cars but fewer than 5% were badged Daimler.
 Two years later Daimler's share had reached 11.5%, and would have been almost 23% if the Vanden Plas sold in the US were included.

 When the new XJ40 came into production in 1986, the Series III was kept in production a further six years to 1992 to carry the big Double Six engines.

 Owned by Ford (1989–2007)

 Ford Motor Company paid £1.6 billion to buy Jaguar in 1989 and with it the right to use the Daimler name.
-In 1992, Daimler (Ford) stopped production of the DS420 Limousine, the only model that was a little more than just a re-badged Jaguar.
+In 1992, Daimler (Ford) stopped production of the DS420 Limousine, the only model that was a little more than just a rebadged Jaguar.

 When Ford bought Jaguar in 1990, the British press showed a coloured computer-generated image of a proposed 'new' Daimler car – not merely a rebadged Jaguar XJ.
 At least one related project has been documented.

 Daimler remained the flagship Jaguar product in every country except the US, where the top Jaguar is known as the "XJ Vanden Plas" – Jaguar may have feared that the American market would confuse Jaguar Daimler with Daimler AG.